Why shopping locally matters

 Keep Morinville thriving

 Local businesses and non-profits shape the personality of our town.
-They light up town streets at night, sponsor local festivals and sports teams, donate to the food bank, and remember your name.
+They light up town streets at night, sponsor local festivals and sports teams, donate to the food bank, and remember your name when you come in - which is really kind of nice in this anonymous digital age.

 If we want Morinville to stay healthy and become more vibrant, let’s make sure our money reflects that.
 In a small town like ours, every locally-spent dollar counts twice!